Suggestion: Watch the 10 minutes video tutorial before reading this article

 Foreign meat is one of the most sought after products in China.
-Not only wealthy people look for substitutes to local meat, but also the growing middle class.
+Not only wealthy people look for substitutes for local meat, but also the growing middle class.

-It doesn’t come as a surprise that dairy products are in a big demand as well.
+It doesn’t come as a surprise that dairy products are in big demand as well.

 With a number of scandals the past years, like the melamine scandal in 2008 that resulted in the deaths of babies and infants, Chinese do everything conceivable trying to buy baby products locally or abroad.